On the complexity of the word problem of the R. Thompson group V: The deterministic complexity of the word problem of

+This holds because the identity of $V$ is represented by any prefix-replacement table with two equal rows (see Subsection 2.3).

-The following Lemma plays a crucial role in the proof by Lehnert and Schweitzer that the word problem of $V$ is in {\sf coCF}; the Lemma is intuitive and does not appear explicitly in \cite{LehSch}.
+The following Lemma plays a crucial role in Lehnert and Schweitzer's proof that the word problem of $V$ is in {\sf coCFL}; the Lemma is intuitive and does not appear explicitly in \cite{LehSch}.